anentropic/ocaml-spectrum/README.md

 ## TODOs

-- auto coercion to nearest supported colour, for high res colours on unsupported terminals, as per `chalk`
-  - don't output any codes if level is `Unsupported`
-  - output basic codes when level is `Basic`
-- tests for all methods (`sprintf` and the lexer are tested currently), property-based tests
+- tests for all methods (sprintf, lexer, and printer are tested currently), property-based tests
 - publish the printer and capabilities-detection as separate opam modules?
 - expose variant types for use with explicit `mark_open_stag` and close calls?
+- consider custom palette support (currently only xterm 256-color palette is supported)

 [1]: https://www.ditig.com/256-colors-cheat-sheet